ywwang1314/python_midterm_project/README.md

 ### Methodology:

 The methodology of our project is to use the OLS regression models between air pollution indicators and weather variable data.
 Logarithmic transformation is used for variables with large values.
 And we also add some lags to measure how previous air pollution affects present air pollution.
-We also drop some dummy variables about extreme weather.
+We also drop some variables which is statistically insignificant, such as dummy variables about extreme weather.

 ### Description and Findings:

 According to the air pollution data, our group searched and used three indicators including pm2.5, pm10, NO2 from 2010 to 2021.
 In addition, after comparing the relevance and the integrity of cities’ weather stations, we chose airport weather stations of each city because they contain many specific numbers and values of data including Precipitation(PRCP), Average Wind Speed(AWND), Maximum Temperature(TMAX), Average Temperature(TAVG) and other types.
-We drop
+Considering some variables have large absolute values which leads to small coefficient.
+Although the coefficients are statistically significant, we decide to use logarithmic transformation.
+We drop most dummy variables because special weather is really unusual so that the variables are almost 0.

 For the main part, having considered the amount of data of weather types and realistic factors, we chose PRCP, AWND, TMAX, TAVG, and Snow Depth (SNWD) to run the OLS regression with three air pollution indicators.
 Then we picked up four representative and significant tables of OLS regression from the log table of weather factors from 30 tables.